ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _Wood County reporter._](https://chroniclingamerica.loc.gov/lccn/sn85033078/1891-03-19/ed-1/seq-5)

 #### 1891-03-19 &middot; Grand Rapids [i.e. Wisconsin Rapids], Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+hat they can
+get into heaven on their good behavior.
+The man who lets the sun clean the
+snow off his sidewalk.
+A LITERARY CURIOSITY
+Remarkable Poem, to Which Thirty
+Eight Poets Contribute a Cine Each.
 The following remarkable little poem is
 a contribution to the San Francisco Times
 from the pen of H. A. Doming.
 The